citusdata/citus_docs/admin_guide/cluster_management.rst

 Dealing With Node Failures
 ==========================

 In this subsection, we discuss how you can deal with node failures without incurring any downtime on your Citus cluster.
-We first discuss how Citus handles worker failures automatically by maintaining multiple replicas of the data.
-We also briefly describe how users can replicate their shards to bring them to the desired replication factor in case a node is down for a long time.
-Lastly, we discuss how you can setup redundancy and failure handling mechanisms for the coordinator.

 .. _worker_node_failures:

 Worker Node Failures
 --------------------

-Citus supports two modes of replication, allowing it to tolerate worker-node failures.
-In the first model, we use PostgreSQL's streaming replication to replicate the entire worker-node as-is.
-In the second model, Citus can replicate data modification statements, thus replicating shards across different worker nodes.
-They have different advantages depending on the workload and use-case as discussed below:

-1. **PostgreSQL streaming replication.** This option is best for heavy OLTP workloads.
-It replicates entire worker nodes by continuously streaming their WAL records to a standby.
+Citus uses PostgreSQL streaming replication, allowing it to tolerate worker-node failures.
+This option  replicates entire worker nodes by continuously streaming their WAL records to a standby.
 You can configure streaming replication on-premise yourself by consulting the `PostgreSQL replication documentation <https://www.postgresql.org/docs/current/static/warm-standby.html#STREAMING-REPLICATION>`_ or use our :ref:`cloud_topic` which is pre-configured for replication and high-availability.

-2. **Citus shard replication.** This option is best suited for an append-only workload.
-Citus replicates shards across different nodes by automatically replicating DML statements and managing consistency.
-If a node goes down, the coordinator node will continue to serve queries by routing the work to the replicas seamlessly.
-To enable shard replication simply set :code:`SET citus.shard_replication_factor = 2;` (or higher) before distributing data to the cluster.

 .. _coordinator_node_failures: